Skip to content

 To find an employee’s utilization rate for a specific period, you need to know the total number of hours worked and how many of those hours were billable.

-Unsurprisingly, not every second spent during a project is billable, because for your firm to function a flurry of administrative tasks needs to happen.
+Unsurprisingly, not every second spent during a project is billable because for your firm to function, a flurry of administrative tasks needs to happen.
 Subtract these hours that can’t be billed to a client from the total number of hours worked to find your billable hours.

 With your billable hours and total hours calculated, here’s the formula you’ll use to find an employee’s utilization rate as a percent: